argoproj/argo-cd/docs/operator-manual/rbac.md

 ### The `deny` effect

-When `deny` is used as an effect in a permission, it will be effective if the permission matches.
+When `deny` is used as an effect in a policy, it will be effective if the policy matches.
-Even if more specific permissions with the `allow` effect match as well, the `deny` will have priority.
+Even if more specific policies with the `allow` effect match as well, the `deny` will have priority.

-The order in which the permission appears in the policy has no impact, and the result is deterministic.
+The order in which the policies appears in the policy file configuration has no impact, and the result is deterministic.

-## Policy evaluation and matching
+## Policies Evaluation and Matching

-The evaluation of access is done in two parts: validating against the default policy, then validating the policy for the current user.
+The evaluation of access is done in two parts: validating against the default policy configuration, then validating against the policies for the current user.

-**If an action is allowed or denied by the default policy, then this effect will be effective without further evaluation**.
+**If an action is allowed or denied by the default policies, then this effect will be effective without further evaluation**.
 When the effect is undefined, the evaluation will continue with subject-specific policies.

 The access will be evaluated for the user, then for each configured group that the user is part of.